 Built-In Platform Analytics

 Each popular social media platform offers built-in analytics tools to monitor your performance.
 Use Facebook Insights, LinkedIn Analytics, Twitter Analytics, and Instagram Insights to track engagement, reach, and follower demographics.
-You can also use Google Analytics to understand how your social media traffic converts on your website.
-Track which social media accounts are driving the most traffic and which pages users are visiting.
+You can also use Google Analytics to understand how your social media traffic converts on your website and correlates with search rankings.
+Track which social accounts are driving the most traffic and which pages users are visiting.

 Social media tools like Hootsuite, Buffer, and Sprout Social provide more comprehensive analytics and allow you to manage multiple social media accounts from a single dashboard.

 By tracking metrics like engagement rates and follower growth, you can start to assess how effective your posts are.
 Social media apps have built-in analytics features you can use for these data-driven insights.
 If that's not enough, you can use third-party tools like Sprout Social or (on LinkedIn) Shield App.
-They offer insights on engagement rates, the best times to create social media posts and the effectiveness of your content.
+They offer insights on engagement rates, the best times to create social media posts and the effectiveness of your content and paid ads.

 But insights from analytics software aren't the only tool at your disposal.